 Residents are required to abide by the published Residential Living Standards (see Standards Book).
 A head resident governs each residence hall.
-She is assisted by a resident assistant.
+The head resident is assisted by a resident assistant.
 Telephone service is provided for each apartment.
 Long distance calling cards are available for purchase in the Bookstore.
 Parking is limited.
-Residents who bring vehicles are required to purchase an LDSBC parking permit in order to use the parking lots located adjacent to the residence halls.
+Residents who bring vehicles are required to purchase an LDSBC parking permit.